Developers-Institute-Classrooms/01-exercise-my-first-html-page/feedback.md

 ## Did you struggle with any parts of the assignment?

-## Describe what you learned in your own words
+## Describe what you learnt in your own words

 ## Was the assignment relevant to the topics covered in the tutorial videos and meetings?